-Box Heeler Puppies — Before You Get One…
+Box Heeler Puppies

-3 Little-Known Facts About Box Heelers
+3 Little-Known Facts About the Box Heeler

-2. Boxers were developed in Germany for dirty jobs.
+2. Boxers Were Developed in Germany for Dirty Jobs.

 Many designer breeds were not bred until recently.
 This lack of history often means that there is not much information on their shared characteristics.
 One of the parents of the Box Heeler is the Boxer, initially bred in Germany in the 19th century.
-Many believe that the German created the dog from a broad mix of other dogs, including Bulldogs, Mastiffs, Terriers, and perhaps Great Danes.
+They were possibly created from a broad mix of other dogs, including Bulldogs, Mastiffs, Terriers, and perhaps Great Danes.

 Temperament & Intelligence of the Box Heeler🧠